-The George Mason University Aspiring Scientists Summer Internship Program was established in 2007 by Dr. Lance Liotta, Dr. Emanuel Petricoin III, and Amy VanMeter for high school and undergraduate students to gain hands on experience in laboratories at the Prince William and Fairfax campuses of George Mason University.
+The George Mason University Aspiring Scientists Summer Internship Program was established in 2007 by Dr. Lance Liotta, Dr. Emanuel Petricoin III, Dr. Virginia Espina, and Amy Adams to give high school and undergraduate students, who have an interest in STEM, access to real-world, hands-on research.

 Students work one-on-one with faculty researchers at George Mason University and collaborating institutions using state-of-the-art technology to solve hypothesis driven questions in Biochemistry, Biodefense, Bioengineering, Bioinformatics, Chemistry, Computer Science, Cybersecurity, Earth Science, Environmental Science, Genomics, GeoInformation Science (GIS), Mathematical Modeling, Medicine, Nanotechnology, Neuroscience, Serious Game Design, Sports Medicine, Physics, and Proteomics.

 As part of the 7.5 week full-time training students:

 Gain hands-on experience using cutting-edge sophisticated equipment and technologies,

 Develop and exercise scientific writing and communication skills

 Explore STEM career choices through discussion forums and meetings with role models

 Develop and exercise creative skills, crucial to performing innovative research

 Hard work often pays off with participants' names published in scientific journals and their work presented at scientific conferences.

 The 2017 Aspiring Scientists Summer Internship Program will begin on Friday, June 23, 2017 and will conclude with a poster symposium on Friday, August 11, 2017.